Wounded wild hedgehog with facial injury

 Dogs attacking hedgehogs

 The problem is that the dog’s canine teeth bite deep into the hedgehog.
 The wound then quickly seals over and can be hard to spot.
 Many people let the hedgehog go again thinking that it will be okay or they don’t want to admit what has happened to someone who could treat the hedgehog.
-Then, up to several weeks later, abscesses appear when the deep wounds get infected.
+Then, up to several weeks later, abscesses appear when the deep wounds get infected with bacteria.

 Hedgehog wounded in dog attack with bite wound visible

-There is also usually more than one infected wound – all four canines will normally puncture and injure the hedgehog.
+Dogs biting hedgehogs frequently cause more than one infected wound – all four canines will normally puncture and injure the hedgehog.

 Wounded hedgehog with dog bite wound

-Wounded hedgehog with bite wound
+Wounded hedgehog with an infected bite wound

 Injured hedgehog with head wound from dog attack

-Hedgehog wounded in a dog attack
+Hedgehog wounded in a dog attack – causing a deep abscess

 Preventing dogs attacking hedgehogs

-The best way to prevent dog attacks and dog bite wounds in your garden is to ideally keep the dog out of the garden at night.
+The best way to prevent hedgehog dog attacks and dog bite wounds in your garden is to ideally keep the dog out of the garden at night.
 If you do need to let it out, then keep it on a lead.
 Always check for hedgehogs first.
 Turn an outside light on before you go out, which will also help to encourage any hedgehogs to move away.

 You need to be particularly vigilant if your dog has attacked a hedgehog before.
 It will likely do so again.
+Dogs with a strong prey drive are a particular concern.

 Hedgehog nest in pile of leaves